-The OIRP administers several national survey instruments that allow for national and regional benchmarking and peer comparisons.
+The OIRP also administers several national survey instruments that allow for benchmarking and peer comparisons.
 These include the National Survey of Student Engagement (NSSE) administered every two years since 2006, the College Student Inventory (CSI) annually since 2005, the Mid-Year Student Assessment (MYSA) annually since 2017, and the Adult Student Priorities Survey (ASPS) biannually since 2018.
-NSSE, administered to first-year and senior undergraduates, measures the extent to which students engage in effective educational practices empirically linked with learning, personal development, and other desired outcomes such as persistence, satisfaction, and graduation.
-The CSI is an early alert tool administered to incoming first-year students to identify at-risk students, focus advisors on key concerns, and link students to academic and student support resources.
-The MYSA, administered to first-year students as a follow-up to the CSI, identifies immediate student need and measures effectiveness of earlier interventions.
-The ASPS, administered to adult and graduate level students, assesses and benchmarks areas of priority and level of satisfaction.

-The National College Health Assessment is administered every other year and informs the work of Counseling Services, Student Conduct/Case Management, and Housing and Residential Services.
-FSU also participated for three years in the #RealCollegeSurvey with the Hope Center at Temple University, examining students' experiences with food and housing insecurity.
-These data are shared with the Community Assessment and Risk Evaluation Team, our food and necessities pantry, the Falcon Bazaar, and others services for these students.
+The National College Health Assessment is administered every other year.
+These data inform the work of Counseling Services, Student Conduct/Case Management, and Housing & Residential Services.
+We have also participated for three years with the #RealCollegeSurvey with the Hope Center at Temple University, examining students' experiences with food and housing insecurity.
+These data are shared with the Community Assessment and Risk Evaluation (CARE) Team, our food and necessities pantry The Falcon Bazaar, and others designing services for these students.
+At the graduate level, the ASPS is conducted biannually to measure service gaps and address them in the SGOCE strategic plan.

-Software tools also support assessment practices.
-The Tk20 application is a comprehensive data gathering and reporting system designed for managing assessment activities.
+Several software tools also support university practices.
+The Tk20 application is a comprehensive planning, data gathering, and reporting system designed for managing assessment activities.
 While uses of Tk20 vary widely from program to program, one powerful tool has been the ability of faculty to conduct rubric-based assessment of artifacts including portfolios.
-Other technological tools serve more to provide student success data.
-Implemented in Fall 2014, Navigate is a "big data" initiative that analyzes the past decade of student performance at our institution in order to provide predictive analytics related to courses and student attributes.
+Other technological tools utilized by the campus focus more heavily on providing student success data.
+Implemented in the fall of 2014, Navigate is a "big data" initiative that analyzes the past decade of student performance at our institution in order to provide predictive analytics related to courses and student attributes.
 Through tailored reports, departments are able to assess key trends and insights in student performance and identify opportunities for targeted initiatives, curricular change, or enhanced resources.
 It also provides a comprehensive advising platform that applies historical data analytics to current students in order to provide advisors with detailed insights, including predicted risk, for their advisees.
 Additionally, Navigate is used each semester to collect data related to attendance, deficient midterm grades and non-registration status.
-It also allows faculty to issue referrals related to attendance, academic coaching, tutoring, and financial aid.
-Navigate was also used during Spring 2020 to gather information related to possible "walk-aways" resulting from the transition to fully remote learning.
-Most recently, the university adopted the EAB Academic Performance Solutions (APS) platform, which provides access to key metrics across student, HR, and finance data, to department chairs, deans and other senior leadership.
-APS also provides national and regional benchmarking, comparing data to peers and aspirational peers, as well as structured analytics to support academic planning and budgeting.
+It also allows faculty to issue referrals related to attendance, academic coaching, tutoring and financial aid.
+Navigate was also used during the spring of 2020 to gather information related to possible walk-aways resulting from the transition to fully remote learning.
+Most recently, the University adopted the EAB Academic Performance Solutions (APS) platform, which provides access to key metrics across student, HR, and finance data, to department chairs, deans and other senior leadership.
+APS also provides departmental peer benchmarks, comparing our data to peers and aspirational peers, as well as structured analytics to support academic planning and budgeting.

 The OIRP provides reports, data, and data analysis to its campus constituents in an effort to sustain a culture of data-informed decision-making and to support the measurement of educational effectiveness.
-Student success data are published on the OIRP website via the University Factbook, Common Data Set, and Student Achievement Measures.
+Student success data are published on the OIRP website via the University Factbook, Common Data Set and Student Achievement Measures.
 The OIRP works with various offices across campus to ensure that data is collected and stored in a way that facilitates the availability of student success data for all populations, modalities and locations.
 To that end, FSU is currently implementing Edify, a data integration and visualization platform, which will facilitate data collection and sharing across campus.